The academic programme

 - Evening talks

 Courses will focus on the writing of poetry, fiction and non-fiction, in a range of genres and styles.
 Course Directors – all established writers – will set practical writing tasks and guide students in critical reflection on their own work and that of their fellow students, as well as on the work of published writers.
 Students will be expected to put in a minimum of two hours of writing per weekday as private study.
 You may elect to use free time at weekends for a sustained period of writing.
 The programme is intentionally rigorous, and all applicants must demonstrate a high level of fluency in English in their application by providing a 300-400 word piece explaining their reasons for applying.
+The typical week tab gives more information about the daily schedule.

 "The ideal programme for those seeking to develop their writing skills through practical work and informed discussion